backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 ## Writing an Incremental Entity Provider

 To create an Incremental Entity Provider, you need to know how to retrieve a single page of the data that you wish to ingest into the Backstage catalog.
 If the API has pagination and you know how to make a paginated request to that API, you'll be able to implement an Incremental Entity Provider for this API.
-For more information about compatibility, check out the <a href="#requirements">requirements</a> section of this page.
+For more information about compatibility, check out the [requirements](#requirements) section of this page.

 Here is the type definition for an Incremental Entity Provider.